Soubhagyabehera/phpcommenter/README.md

 # phpcommenter

 It's an amazing stuff for people who are retaining php and ajax.
-It is like a facebook created by yourself.you can give live comments and replys through this.
+It is like a facebook created by yourself.you can give live comments and replays through this.

+Have fun